joomla/Manual/docs/building-extensions/plugins/editors-plugin.md

 import { JoomlaEditor, JoomlaEditorDecorator } from 'editor-api';

 /**
- * EditorExample Decorator wich implements required methods per Editor instance.
+ * EditorExample Decorator which implements required methods per Editor instance.
- * Joomla will use this to share it betwen Extension, to interact with a main Editor instance.
+ * Joomla will use this to share it between Extension, to interact with a main Editor instance.
  */
 class EditorExampleDecorator extends JoomlaEditorDecorator {